 Bachelor’s degree in social science or related field required.
 Master’s degree in social science preferred.
 A minimum of 3 years related research experience.
 Possesses and applies comprehensive knowledge of research principles, concepts, practices and methods.
 Preferred: Prior knowledge of UIC and CON research environments, prior experience in managing research funded intervention trials, experience recruitment of minority research participants into behavioral intervention research trials, fluent in both verbal and written Spanish, experience in creation of IRB protocols.

 Please provide resume and cover letter for fullest consideration.
-Please complete the online application at https//jobs.uic.edu/job-board.
+Please complete the online application by clicking the "Apply Externally" button on Handshake.

 The University of Illinois is the largest University in the Chicago area.
 With several nationally ranked health sciences schools, we offer an unprecedented opportunity for multi-disciplinary care, education and research.

 The University of Illinois at Chicago is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, veterans and individuals with disabilities are encouraged to apply.

 The University of Illinois conducts background checks on all job candidates upon acceptance of contingent offer of employment.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.

 The University of Illinois System requires candidates selected for hire to disclose any documented finding of sexual misconduct or sexual harassment and to authorize inquiries to current and former employers regarding findings of sexual misconduct or sexual harassment.
 For more information, visit https://www.hr.uillinois.edu/cms/One.aspx?portalId=4292&pageId=1411899